 SteelSeries is a Danish company specializing in gaming peripherals and is one of the most recognizable names in the world of esports and professional gaming.
 Their mice usually stand out for their great build quality, good comfort, and exceptional performance.
 They're highly customizable and have superb software support for Windows and macOS.
-We've reviewed 6 SteelSeries mice so far, and below are our recommendations for the best SteelSeries mice you can buy.
+We've tested 9 SteelSeries mice, and below are our recommendations for the best SteelSeries mice you can buy.

 SteelSeries produces some of the best gaming mice on the market for casual and competitive gamers.
 They're usually very well-built and comfortable to use.
 Although they all have wide CPI ranges and high polling rates, they tend to have higher CPI errors than other brands, which means that the mouse doesn't always perform at the CPI setting that you set it at.
 They also have some of the best software support and platform compatibility, allowing you to access all customization options no matter which operating system you use.